 While other parents could brag about their kids being doctors, diplomats, politicians or postmen I was still “playing” somewhere in France.

-When I were gone it must have been like a black hole in the life of their son with occasional breaks where we had the possibility to spend time together.
+When I were gone it must have been like a black hole in the life of their sun with occasional breaks where we had time to spend time together.
 Those times where almost exclusively on hospitals or me at home with a broken leg, a rebuilt shoulder, a broken foot, ass, back, another leg, knee or neck.

 The love of a parent must be stronger than anything, because seriously, I can’t logically understand how they could take it.

-This picture is of course from the point of view I Imagined that they must have had, right?
+This picture is of course from the point of view I imagine that they must have had, right?

 My plan with my blog was to show mum and dad all the magic and light in between the occasional darkness.
 Every time I write on my blog I remind myself that I’m writing for them.

-Of course, I’m not going to be a hypocrite, social media is part of my profession and it´s feeding my ego that people wants to read what I have to say but I have simply accepted all this as part of my life.
+Of course, I’m not going to be a hypocrite, social media is part of my profession and it´s feeding my ego that people wants to read what I have to say but I have simply accepted that as part of my life.